 First published: Nov, 2009 Latest few Updates: Aug 31, 2022 Mikhail Gorbachev (1931 – 2022), Jan 14, 2022 Keanu Reeves, Oct 25, 2021 Denis Villeneuve; Apr 30, 2021 Chloé Zhao

-Here is a collection of quotes I love (with videos).
+Here is a collection of quotes I love (with videos or audio).
 Enjoy.

 “Technology alone doesn’t solve problems.
 Social media does not create revolutions.
 Its a tool.
 Nothing more or less.
 Real revolutions are born out of righteous anger and courage and vision. […] The issue is not how accurate a bomb is.
 The issue is what to do the bombs you have.
 And more importantly, whether to use bombs at all.
 Technological problems are not the hardest part of the future.
 They are the easiest part.
 The hard part are the human problems that accompany the rise of technology.” – Malcolm Gladwell (1963 -) at University of Toronto: Malcolm Gladwell, Convocation 2011 Honorary Degree speech video